 Alligator and Frog Bayous Replace the existing water control structure (Floodgates) at Alligator Bayou and Frog Bayou with improved higher capacity floodgates.
 Dredge Alligator Bayou, beginning at the floodgate structures and extending approximately 7,550 feet upstream.
-Acquire a 1.25 acre construction staging area that will also accommodate equipment storage, Bank protection will be placed opposite the Alligator Bayou and Frog Bayou floodgates to prevent additional bank erosion.
-Ward Creek (This part of the plan would take place primarily on the lower part of the BREC Fairgrounds Park.)
+Acquire a 1.25 acre construction staging area that will also accommodate equipment storage.
+Bank protection will also be placed opposite the Alligator Bayou and Frog Bayou floodgates to prevent additional bank erosion.
+Ward Creek (This part of the plan would be primarily on the lower part of the BREC Fairgrounds Park.)
 Reroute the lower reach of Ward Creek.
 Construct closures at the upper and lower ends of the abandoned channel to provide bank protection.
 Construct: a backwater flood restriction structure in Bayou Manchac with a boat ramp for operational purposes; A low levee to prevent backwater from overflowing Ward Creek into Bayou Manchac.
 Also a minor redesign is needed where protection ties in to the Santa Maria Golf Course.
-Amite River and Tributaries, Bayou Manchac, LA Project Study Results Bartrain Levee

-The proposed plan would lower stages and reduce the flood risk for 3,750 structures in the Bayou Fountain, Spanish Lake and Bluff Swamp watersheds.
+Amite River and Tributaries, Bayou Manchac, LA Project Study Results The proposed plan would lower stages and reduce the flood risk for 3,750 structures in the Bayou Fountain, Spanish Lake and Bluff Swamp watersheds.
 964 structures would be removed from the 200-year floodplain and 66 repetitive loss structures in the floodplain would benefit.
-Engineering & design is estimated at \$2M and the construction cost is estimated at \$22 M. Project Funding PLD is pursuing alternative financing, i.e., FEMA money (Katrina and/or Gustav), to design and implement part of the project.
-PLD is also coordinating with the state to determine what funds are available for implementation of the project.
-If successful, the part of the project implemented solely with non-Federal funds would remain non-Federal and remain under PLD jurisdiction.
+Engineering & design is estimated at \$2M and the construction cost is estimated at \$22 M. Project Funding PLD is pursuing alternative financing, i.e., FEMA or other money to design and implement part of the project.
+PLD coordinated with the state to determine what, if any, funds are available for implementation of the project.
+Thus far, the State has not been able to identify any finding.

+If non-Federal funding is identified and made available, the part of the project implemented solely with non-Federal funds would remain non-Federal and remain under PLD jurisdiction.
 Section 211 would not apply to that part of the project.
-The work proposed for Ward Creek could still be accomplished under Section 211.
-However, the analysis would have to be revised and updated to reflect the change in order to meet the Corps' requirements.
-Amite River and Tributaries, Bayou Manchac, LA hartrain Levee
+In the summer of 2012 the structure at Frog Bayou failed and Ascension Parish was able to repair the structure by replacing the culvert but did not improve the capacity of the structure.
+Recent rainfall events have threatened and caused some flooding in the area and improvements are still needed.
+We continue to work with Ascension Parish to assist them.
+The work proposed for Ward Creek could still be accomplished under Section 211 at some point in the future.
+However, the analysis would have to be revised and updated to reflect the change in order to comply with the Corps' requirements.
+Amite River and Tributaries, Bayou Manchac, LA dartrain Levee